MicrosoftDocs/customer-insights/ci-docs/audience-insights/change-default-consent-rules.md

 To create a segment without enforced consent rules, you have to work with your administrator to disable them on your segment.
 However, you can add your own consent rules to segments you own and manage.

 It's a three step process:
-1. [Create the segment](segments.md) in audience insights and save it.
+1. [Create the segment](segments.md) in Customer Insights and save it.

 1. Share the segment name with your admin and ask them to [enable overrides for your segment](activate-consent.md).